ar-io/ar-io-sdk/README.md

 </details>

-Alternatively, you can get the contract at a specific block height or sort key by providign `evaluationOptions`:
+Alternatively, you can get the contract at a specific block height or sort key by providing `evaluationOptions`:

 ```typescript
 const arIO = ArIO.init();